NanoGS: Training-Free Gaussian Splat Simplification: Experiments

 \textbf{Evaluation Metrics.} We report Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) as primary visual fidelity metrics, and also report rendering speed (FPS) in Table~\ref{tab:Benchmarks}.
 All metrics are computed on held-out test views following each benchmark's standard evaluation protocol.

-\textbf{Comparison Protocol.} Table~\ref{tab:Benchmarks} compares against LightGS~\cite{lightGaussian}, PUP3DGS~\cite{PUP3DGS}, and GHAP~\cite{GHAP}.
-Since our objective is \emph{training-free} post-hoc compaction, we do not perform any post-compression fine-tuning.
-For methods that are typically paired with a fine-tuning stage (e.g., LightGS and PUP3DGS), we evaluate only their pruning/selection stage to isolate compaction quality.
-We report at three representative budgets, $\rho\in\{0.1,0.01,0.001\}$: $\rho=0.1$ follows the common GHAP setting, while $\rho=0.01$ and $\rho=0.001$ reflect more aggressive LOD-style compression.
+\textbf{Comparison Protocol.} Table~\ref{tab:Benchmarks} compares against LightGS~\cite{lightGaussian}, PUP3DGS~\cite{PUP3DGS}, and GHAP~\cite{GHAP} at three representative budgets, $\rho\in\{0.1,0.01,0.001\}$: $\rho=0.1$ follows the common GHAP setting, while $\rho=0.01$ and $\rho=0.001$ reflect more aggressive LOD-style compression.
+Since our objective is \emph{training-free} post-hoc compaction, we do not perform any post-compression fine-tuning; for methods typically paired with a fine-tuning stage (e.g., LightGS and PUP3DGS), we evaluate only their pruning/selection stage to isolate compaction quality.

-\textbf{Implementation Details.} Our method operates directly on pretrained 3DGS assets and preserves the original 3DGS representation, so compressed outputs remain compatible with standard Gaussian splatting renderers.
-Unless otherwise noted, all experiments are conducted on a single NVIDIA RTX 4090 GPU with CUDA 12.8, and FPS is also measured on the same machine for fair comparison.
-We use a unified rendering/evaluation configuration across methods and report final results at each target ratio without additional retraining.
+\textbf{Implementation Details.} Our method operates directly on pretrained 3DGS assets and preserves the original 3DGS representation, so outputs remain compatible with standard Gaussian splatting renderers.
+Monte Carlo merge-cost estimation uses $S{=}1$ sample by default ($S{=}128$ yields no noticeable quality gain); we set the KNN graph size to $K{=}16$, merge $N/2$ disjoint pairs per pass, and refresh the graph each pass.
+Unless otherwise noted, all experiments use a single NVIDIA RTX 4090 GPU with CUDA 12.8, with FPS measured on the same machine, and we report final results at each target ratio without retraining.